papermerge/documentation/src/index.rst

 Papermerge DMS
 ==============

-Papermerge is a open source document management system (DMS) designed to work with **scanned documents**.
+Papermerge is open source document management system (DMS) designed to work with **scanned documents**.
 Papermerge uses **OCR (optical character recognition)** technology to extract meaningful data from ingested documents.
 Data extracted with OCR is then used to index documents in order to find them quickly based on their content.

-extracts text from your scans (which might be
-PDF, TIFF, JPEG or PNG), indexes it, and prepares it for full text search.
 Papermerge provides the look and feel of modern desktop file browsers.
-It has features like tags, hierarchical folders and automations so that you can efficiently organize your documents.
+It has features like dual panel browser, tags, hierarchical folders and automations so that you can efficiently organize your documents.

 .. figure:: img/document-management-system-screenshot.png